TarekAA/swile/README.md

 - Fixing Airflow deployment image and docker-compose.yml
 - Define table access control by hide staging tables and assigning read access to dev roles only
 - Move to an analytical database instead of transaction database
 - Re-partition bucket by year and month.
-This should in theory increase preformance when we have a lot of files in the bucket
+This should in theory increase performance when we have a lot of files in the bucket.
+This is done on kafka side.
+- Refactor system connections e.g., postgres, MinIO, etc to be in a single file
 - Adding DBT documentation to each table
 - Adding DBT tests on different tables specially final `spent`
 - Using airflow Sensors instead of operators to detect when a file is added to bucket